 Probate is the legal process that takes place after a person dies to settle any matters associated with his or her estate.
 This process is typically a court-supervised series of events that:

 - Formally recognizes a will and its validity

 - Identifies all assets to be distributed and the recipients

 - Identifies and pays any debts associated with the estate.

 - Distributes the property as directed by a will or determined by the court.

 Probate is typically handled by the personal representative (sometimes called the executor), who can be named by the deceased before death or can be appointed by the court.
 It is the job of the personal representative to manage the paperwork, filings, and financial responsibilities of the estate.
 The personal representative is a fiduciary and is held to the highest standards of honesty and fair dealing with the creditors and the heirs.
-Having excellent legal advice with experienced probate attorneys will make the personal representative's job easier, reducing stress and saving the family time and money.
+Having excellent legal advice with experienced probate and trust attorneys will make the personal representative's job easier, reducing stress and saving the family time and money.

 Why is Probate So Difficult?

 Probate does not always have to be time-consuming and difficult, but it often ends this way when not properly managed.
 Probate was created as a means to ensure that an estate is properly settled before the correct heirs receive their inheritance.
 Unfortunately, the process can become complex without the correct legal guidance.

-The probate attorneys at DeLoach, Hofstra & Cavonis, P.A. are here to help facilitate a quick and efficient probate process.
+The probate and trust attorneys are here to help facilitate a quick and efficient probate process.
 We offer practical advice and believe it is part of our job to make things as easy as possible for the personal representative (also known as the "executor").
 If you and your family are dealing with probate issues after the death of a loved one, please do not hesitate to call us for a free initial consultation.